GoogleCloudPlatform/ai-platform-samples/.github/pull_request_template.md

 - [ ] Follow the style and grammar rules outlined in the above notebook template.
 - [ ] Verify the notebook runs successfully in Colab since the automated tests cannot guarantee this even when it passes.
 - [ ] Passes all the required automated checks
+- [ ] Has been reviewed by a Tech Writer
+- [ ] This notebook has been added to the CODEOWNERS file, pointing to the author or the author's team.
+If the CODEOWNERS file doesn't exist, create one in the nearest folder that makes sense.